nickmcdowall/yatspec/README.md

 For an example project using yatspec see [yatspec-example](https://github.com/nickmcdowall/yatspec-example).

+### Properties

+* To specify the output directory for generated reports set a system property called `yatspec.output.dir`
+* To shorten the text displayed on the arrows of the sequence diagrams you can set the system property `yatspec.sequence.text.abbreviate.length` to a numeric value that specifies the maximum character length.

 ### Supporting Libraries
 If you are writing SpringBootTests then you can make use of the [yatspec-lsd-interceptors](https://github.com/nickmcdowall/yatspec-lsd-interceptors) library which provides interceptors for http calls and can also auto configure certain beans to minimise the boilerplate